Written by Emma (Teach Starter)

 But is this really the most productive way to begin the new year?

 What if we created some goals and resolutions that didn’t ask more of us, but instead asked us to be more aware of the great things that we’re already doing?
 That asked us to take a moment to focus on the small, day-to-day things that we can do to improve our practice.
-And in doing so, become more motivated, more energized and better teachers.
+And in doing so, become more motivated, more energised and better teachers.

 Are you ready to set some positive new year’s resolutions?